yudataguy/Awesome-Japanese/readme.md

 ## Course
 * [Easy Japanese](https://www.nhk.or.jp/lesson/english/index.html) - Made by NHK in multiple languages.:baby:
 * [Erin's Challenge](https://www.erin.ne.jp/en/) - Video based Japanese lessons.:man:
-[Click here to view the server's Google Drive folder](https://drive.google.com/open?id=0B7RbJJM_m3GDWTBVRk5mcm9YMEU), which has download links to Genki, Tobira, and other textbooks such as Japanese for Busy People, Japanese - The Manga Way, and An Integrated Approach to Intermediate Japanese.
-Additionally, there's some reading resources such as Yotsubato, and some listening material.

 ## Course
 * [Easy Japanese](https://www.nhk.or.jp/lesson/english/index.html) - Made by NHK in multiple languages:baby: